 "DHHIG regards this program as a way to fill a need for Deaf and Hard of Hearing individuals seeking a professional graduate-level degree for managers and aspiring managers in the executive levels of Federal, state, and local government."

-The need for this program was also confirmed by the Federal Office of Personnel Management's Center for Leadership Development. the OPM's Center for Leadership Development has created a formal parternship with the MPA program that allows federal employees accepted into the program to take their electives through the center for leadership development.
+The need for this program was also confirmed by the Federal Office of Personnel Management's Center for Leadership Development. the OPM's Center for Leadership Development has created a formal partnership with the MPA program that allows federal employees accepted into the program to take their electives through the center for leadership development.